Trapped state at a dislocation in a weak magnetomechanical topological insulator: Experimental results

 We experimentally implement the 1D SSH chains using an array of identical mechanical resonators coupled through magnetic interaction.
 Each resonator has a single rotational degree of freedom $\theta$ around the $\hat{z}$ axis and is designed to operate in its torsional resonance mode (Fig. \ref{fig:1dResults}a).
 The resonance is facilitated by an aluminum serpentine spring that provides a mechanical restoring torque when $\theta \neq 0$.
-Each resonator has a neodymium magnet glued to a central platform which serves as the resonating mass, while simultaneously producing a magnetic field through which adjacent resonators are coupled.
+Each resonator has a neodymium magnet bonded to a central platform which serves as the resonating mass, while simultaneously producing a magnetic field through which adjacent resonators are coupled \cite{Supplement}.
 This magnetic field decays cubically with distance, allowing control of the coupling rates by manipulating the spacing between resonators.
+Each mechanical resonator is an analogous to an atom and we define a unit cell as two adjacent resonators with intra-cell coupling $\gamma_1$.
+We can then arrange these unit cells with periodicity along $\hat{x}$ {and} $\hat{y}$ to produce desired structures.

-The magnetic interaction between resonators introduces an additional spring effect that can soften or stiffen the torsional mechanical stiffness of each resonator \cite{grinberg2019magnetostatic} depending on its local magnetic environment.
+The magnetically induced torque between dipoles introduces an additional spring effect that can either soften or stiffen the torsional mechanical stiffness of each resonator \cite{grinberg2019magnetostatic} depending on its local magnetic environment.
 Since the resonators on the ends of these arrays have only a single neighbor, they experience a different magnetostatic spring effect compared against resonators within the bulk, and as a result their resonance frequency is detuned.
 We compensate for this undesirable effect with the use of fixed magnets at both ends of the array, and ensure that the frequencies across the array are as uniform as possible.

-In order to measure the local magneto-mechanical susceptibility of the array, we employ a frequency domain forced-response measurement.
-We harmonically drive each resonator with a small solenoid coil, and measure the resulting torsional oscillation using a Hall sensor placed nearby (Fig.~\ref{fig:1dResults}a).
-By averaging these susceptibility measurements across the entire array we obtain the system-wide susceptibility, which also corresponds to the magneto-mechanical density of states.
+In order to measure the local magneto-mechanical susceptibility ({a}ngular displacement per applied torque) of the array, we employ a frequency domain forced-response measurement.
+We harmonically drive each resonator with a small solenoid coil, and measure the resulting torsional oscillation as function of frequency using a Hall sensor placed nearby (Fig.~\ref{fig:1dResults}a). {The susceptibility spectrum is then calculated as the ratio of the angular amplitude to the applied torque at a given frequency.
+This susceptibility spectrum measured at each resonator is directly proportional to the local spectral density of states.
+By averaging these local measurements from all the resonators in the array we obtain the system-wide density of states, up to a proportionality factor.}